Why Is My Kentia Palm Turning Brown? (And How to Fix It)

 If you don’t give your Kentia palm enough water, the tips of its leaves may turn brown.
 Its fronds will droop, turn brown, and die.

-Kentia palms often suffer from underwatering even though their owners give them water every day, because the palm doesn’t get enough water to make a difference.
+Kentia palms often suffer from underwatering even though their owners give them water daily because the palm doesn’t get enough water to make a difference.

 Underwatering results from “sip watering,” giving your Kentia palm just a little water at a time.
 Tiny amounts of water stay in the surface layer of the soil, evaporating before they reach the root zone where they are needed.